 Is Love Simply a Connection?

 Some scholars consider love as a positive social connection, as a way of social bonding between individuals.
 It is perfectly true.
 I believe that many forms of human love evolve from a basic need to positively connect, bond, and belong.
 Human life depends on having a positive connection with other people.
-People need other people, whether they are close or far from us, to live and do well (see for review, Karandashev, 2022a, in press).
+People need other people, whether they are close or far from us, to live and do well (see for review, Karandashev, 2022).

 Love Is Social Bonding

 According to evolutionary and cultural theories, community bonding was the earliest form of love.
 This type of love stemmed from basic survival needs in the ecological, economic, and social conditions under which people lived in specific environments and societies.
-The varieties of historically evolved cultures determined specific forms of love.
+The variety of historically evolved cultures determined specific forms of love.

 It’s well known that humans are “social animals.”
 It is possible, however, that many animals are also “social.”
-Studies show that not only humans, but also other animals have evolved the psychological mechanisms of prosocial behavior, cooperation, and social bonding that have helped them survive in the natural and social worlds (e.g., Germonpré, Lázničková-Galetová, Sablin, & Bocherens, 2018; Marshall-Pescini, Virányi, & Range, 2015; Hare, 2017; 2006; Fisher, 2004; Rosenblum & Plimpton, 1981, see for review Karandashev, 2022a in press).
+Studies show that not only humans, but also other animals have evolved the psychological mechanisms of prosocial behavior, cooperation, and social bonding that have helped them survive in the natural and social worlds (e.g., Germonpré, Lázničková-Galetová, Sablin, & Bocherens, 2018; Marshall-Pescini, Virányi, & Range, 2015; Hare, 2017; 2006; Fisher, 2004; Rosenblum & Plimpton, 1981, see for review Karandashev, 2022).

-Throughout thousands of years of biological evolution, special physiological and neural mechanisms of social connection and love have evolved in animals and humans (e.g., Buss, 2006; Eastwick, 2009; Esch & Stefano, 2005; Fisher, Aron, & Brown, 2006; Fletcher et al., 2015; Gonzaga & Haselton, 2008; Lampert, 1997; Zeki, 2007, see for review Karandashev, 2022a, in press).
+Throughout thousands of years of biological evolution, special physiological and neural mechanisms of social connection and love have evolved in animals and humans (e.g., Buss, 2006; Eastwick, 2009; Esch & Stefano, 2005; Fisher, Aron, & Brown, 2006; Fletcher et al., 2015; Gonzaga & Haselton, 2008; Lampert, 1997; Zeki, 2007, see for review Karandashev, 2022).

 Social connections necessitate that an individual recognize others as belonging to their own sort.
 How does the brain of an animal recognize other members of its own species?

-Connections and Attractions of Zebrafish
+Connections and Attractions among Zebrafish

 Johannes Kappel, Johannes Larsch, and their colleagues at the Max Planck Institute for Biological Intelligence investigated this process in juvenile zebrafish.
 They found a neural circuit that mediates the social attraction of zebrafish.
 This path, which goes from the retina to the brain, lets zebrafish detect and approach neighboring conspecifics.

 Recent studies by scientists at the Max Planck Institute for Biological Intelligence have discovered the neural processes in young zebrafish that enable zebrafish to detect and approach nearby conspecifics.
-Researchers found that zebrafish social attraction is mediated by a neuronal circuit—the specialized pathway that runs from the retina all the way into the brain.
+Researchers found that zebrafish’s social attraction is mediated by a neuronal circuit—the specialized pathway that runs from the retina all the way into the brain.

 Shoaling Behavior of Zebrafish